BackofenLab/IntaRNA/README.md

 <a name="interactionModel-ssProbability" />

-### Ensemble-based, unconstraint single-site RNA-RNA interaction with minimal free ensemble energy
+### Single-site, ensemble-based RNA-RNA interaction with minimal free ensemble energy

 IntaRNA supports using `--model=P` an ensemble based interaction prediction that is based on partition function computation.
 To this end, the model computes among all